SapitoSucio/froggo-guides/docs/script_commands.md

 \***bg_desert**({**<char_id\>**});

-Same as '`bg_leave`' but slaps the player with a deserter status so they can't enter another queue for the time defined in battleground_db (10 minutes by default).
+Same as ``bg_leave`` but slaps the player with a deserter status so they can`t enter another queue for the time defined in battleground_db (10 minutes by default).

 With the Battleground Queue System, it will also warp the player to their previous position when they joined or to their save point if the map had `MF_NOSAVE`.